 Shaped like slightly flattened spheres with thin, leathery skin, mandarin rinds go from relatively smooth to bumpy as the fruit matures and separates from the interior flesh, giving the delectables their easy-peel reputation.
 Another type of mandarin, the satsuma, originated in Japan.
 Introduced to Florida in the 1870s, saplings were planted along the Gulf Coast in the early 1900s.
 Subsequent freezes limited the states that could successfully produce the fruit, with California, Florida, Texas, and Arizona taking the lead.
 California accounts for more than three-quarters of U.S. supply; globally, China is the leading mandarin/tangerine producer.

-References: Purdue University, UC Davis Postharvest Technology website, University of Florida/IFAS Extension.
+References: Purdue University, UC Davis Postharvest Technology Center, University of Florida/IFAS Extension.